fhnw-ise-qcrypt/oqs-demos/openssh/README.md

 This defines the resultant location of the software installation.

-By default this is `/opt/oqssa` .
-It is recommended to not change this.
-Also, all [usage documentation](USAGE.md) assumes this path.
+By default this is `/opt/oqs-ssh`.
+When it is changed, every occurrence of this default path is replaced with it at build time.
+That means that for example the `ssh_config` file copied to the container can differ from the original [ssh_config](ssh_config) because it is edited during build.

 ### LIBOQS_BUILD_DEFINES